Tejas1510/Hacking-Scripts/Python/Spelling Corrector/README.md

 # ✔ SPELLING CORRECTOR
 - ### A Spelling Corrector created in python with tkinter gui.
-- ### In this script, the user can enter any word, either correct or misspelled, and get the correct speled word for that entered word.
+- ### In this script, the user can enter any word, either correct or misspelled, and get the correct spelled word for that entered word.

 ****